-This competency-based outline is the last of a three-series esthetician training and offers the 200-hour course conducted under the rules and regulations issued by the California State Board of Barbering and Cosmetology (CSBBC).
+This competency-based outline is the second of a three-series esthetician training and offers the 200-hour course conducted under the rules and regulations issued by the California State Board of Barbering and Cosmetology (CSBBC).
 This course develops the skills needed to take and pass the license examination.
-Instruction includes introduction, chemistry, safety, and hazardous substances, electricity, health, disinfection and sanitation, bacteriology, anatomy, and physiology, client preparation, general esthetics and the treatment rooms, manual, electrical and chemical facials, makeup, eyelash and brow beautification, hair removal, employaility skills and resume preparation, salon/spa business, and a final evaluation.
+Instruction includes introduction, chemistry, safety, and hazardous substances, health, electricity, disinfection and sanitation, bacteriology, anatomy, and physiology, client preparation, general esthetics and the treatment rooms, manual, electrical and chemical facials, makeup, eyelash application, and eyebrow shaping.
 The competencies in this course outline are aligned with the California High School Academic Content Standards and the California Career Technical Education Model Curriculum Standards.